-- 23.3 Unexpected incidences of pest or disease must be reported to the department immediately. - Gloves shall be removed and hands thoroughly washed with soap and warm water after handling goods subject to biosecurity control, working in a biological safety cabinet and before leaving the facility.
-Used gloves shall be discarded with the biosecurity waste. - 23.5 Prior to entering the facility and in the anteroom, the following minimum requirements apply to clothing personnel must put on covering clothes. - 23.6 Additionally, these garments must be: - removed on leaving the facility and kept in the anteroom (or laboratory) between uses - laundered at appropriate intervals - where disposable protective clothing is used it must be disposed of in the manner described in waste disposal, of this document. - Note: The department must be provided with a written procedure of how protective clothing will be laundered. - 23.7 If a separate culture room within the facility exists and is dedicated to this work, then complete protective clothing including overshoes and hats is required within this room.
-Dedicated apparel should be used in this culture room and not removed except for laundering or disposal. - 23.8 A negative pressure gradient shall be maintained that exists of 25 Pa in the anteroom and 50 Pa in the AA site relative to the pressure outside the facility.
-Additionally, the pressure inside the facility shall never fall below 25 Pa, relative to the pressure outside of the facility, when the door between the anteroom and the AA site is open. - 23.9 Annual testing and certification by a qualified technician must include: - 1) Testing of the pressure differentials in accordance with AS 1807.10. - 2) Integrity testing of all installed HEPA filters in accordance with AS 1807.6 or AS 1807.7. - 3) Checking that the control system is operating correctly and verifying alarms are set to operate when room differential air pressures depart from set points by more than 15 Pa for a period of greater than 2 minutes. - 4) The effectiveness of the effluent treatment and decontamination system. - Note: Any failures of the effluent treatment system must be rectified and the system retested.
-Records must be retained. - 5) A report of the testing in items 1) to 4) and of any maintenance conducted must be provided at the request of a biosecurity officer. - 23.10 A manual listing procedures and documents applicable to biosecurity including emergency and maintenance procedures must be available within the facility in a prominent position. - Pressure steam sterilisers must be located in the facility or within the building that houses the facility.

-- 23.12 The BIP must provide the department with information concerning the calibration and certification of sterilisers, and the efficacy of treatment.
-The minimum requirements for sterilisers are that: - relevant local regulations for pressure vessels are applied, including the timeframes for the regular certification of the steriliser - steriliser cycles are calibrated.
-This can be achieved by the use of either: - thermocouples or resistance thermometers to ensure that the sterilisation temperature indicated has been achieved - chemical indicators which progressively change colour with the time exposed at the specified temperature - biological indicators such as spore strips - bacterial enzyme indicators be used at regular intervals (e.g. monthly) - other departmental approved methods.

-Note: The timing of the sterilisation stage of the cycle commences when the set temperature is recorded by the thermometer in the drain line.
-Where indicators are used they must be placed in several positions in a load, including those least likely to attain sterilisation conditions.
+- A negative pressure gradient shall be maintained that exists of 25 Pa in the anteroom and 50 Pa in the AA site relative to the pressure outside the facility.
+Additionally, the pressure inside the facility shall never fall below 25 Pa, relative to the pressure outside of the facility, when the door between the anteroom and the AA site is open. - Annual testing and certification by a qualified technician must include: - 1) testing of the pressure differentials in accordance with AS 1807.10 - 2) integrity testing of all installed HEPA filters in accordance with AS 1807.6 or AS 1807.7 - 3) checking that the control system is operating correctly and verifying alarms are set to operate when room differential air pressures depart from set points by more than 15 Pa for a period of greater than 2 minutes - 4) the effectiveness of the effluent treatment and decontamination system - 5) Note: Any failures of the effluent treatment system must be rectified and the system retested.
+Records must be retained. - 6) A report of the testing in items 1) to 4) and of any maintenance conducted must be provided at the request of a biosecurity officer. - 25.10 A manual listing procedures and documents applicable to biosecurity control, including emergency and maintenance procedures must be available within the facility in a prominent position. - Where there are pressure steam sterilisers at the AA site the following minimum requirements applies for sterilisers are that: - relevant local regulations for pressure vessels are applied, including the timeframes for the regular certification of the steriliser - steriliser cycles are calibrated.
+This can be achieved by the use of either: - thermocouples or resistance thermometers to ensure that the sterilisation temperature indicated has been achieved - chemical indicators which progressively change colour with the time exposed at the specified temperature - biological indicators such as spore strips - enzyme indicators be used at regular intervals (for example, monthly) - other approved methods. - 25.12 The timing of the sterilisation stage of the cycle commences when the set temperature is recorded by the thermometer in the drain line. - Where indicators are used they must be placed in several positions in a load, including those least likely to attain sterilization conditions. - The annual checking and certification of sterilisers or heat ovens must be carried out by a qualified technician.

-- The annual checking and certification of sterilisers or heat ovens must be carried out by a qualified technician. - 23.14 The BIP must provide the department with information concerning the efficiency and safety of biological safety cabinets.
-The minimum requirements for biological safety cabinets are that: - cabinets be checked for containment efficiency and safety before initial use, after any modification including change of HEPA filters, after relocation and on an annual basis - used filters be disposed of with biosecurity waste - where class II cabinets are used they will need to pass the air barrier containment test in AS 1807.22.
+- Where a biological safety cabinet is integral to biosecurity functions, the following minimum requirements for biological safety cabinets are that: - cabinets be checked for containment efficiency and safety before initial use, after any modification including change of HEPA filters, after relocation and on an annual basis - used filters be disposed of with biosecurity waste - where class II cabinets are used they will need to pass the air barrier containment test in AS 1807.22.